List of Marvel Comics characters: S: Garthan Saal

 Garthan Saal, also known as Supernova and Nova Omega, first appeared as an antagonist in The Avengers #301 in 1988.

-Garthan Saal, a member of the Xandarian Nova Corps, was one of the few Xandarians who survived the destruction of Xandar at the hands of Nebula the space pirate.
+Garthan Saal, a member of the Nova Corps, was one of the few Xandarians who survived the destruction of Xandar at the hands of Nebula.
 Saal contained the power of the entire Nova Corps within his body which increased him to the size of a giant and drove him mad.
-Supernova's desire for revenge against Nebula led him on a quest to track her down and exact his revenge.
-He had heard that Nebula had recently been a member of the Avengers (in actuality this was a temporal counterpart to Kang's long lost love Ravonna who assumed the guise of Nebula).
-Supernova first attacked the Avenger Starfox (another alleged relative of Nebula's) in space which led to a confrontation between Supernova and the combined forces of the Avengers, Fantastic Four and fellow surviving Xandarian Firelord (a former herald of Galactus).
-Supernova was only defeated by tricking him into the timestream to find the woman he believed was Nebula as she had been lost in the timestream during a previous encounter with the Avengers.
+Saal's desire for revenge against Nebula led him on a quest to track her down and exact his revenge.